jdjoum/System-Design-Notes/README.md

     - Faster than HDDs in terms of read/write speeds, but historically more expensive per gigabyte.
     - More durable because they are less prone to mechanical failure.

+### CPU

+  A **CPU (Central Processing Unit)** is the primary component of a computer responsible for interpreting and executing instructions from programs.
+It functions as the "brain" of the system, handling all basic operations such as arithmetic, logic, control, and input/output processes.

+  - Components:
+    - Control Unit (CU): Directs operations by fetching and decoding instructions from memory.
+    - Arithmetic Logic Unit (ALU): Handles arithmetic (addition, subtraction) and logic operations (AND, OR).
+    - Registers: Small, fast storage locations inside the CPU used to hold temporary data and instructions.

+  - Operations:
+    - Fetch: Retrieves instructions from memory.
+    - Decode: Interprets the instructions.
+    - Execute: Carries out the operation (e.g., calculation, data movement).
+    - Store: Writes the result back to memory if necessary.

+  - Performance Factors:
+    - Clock Speed: Measured in GHz, it determines how many cycles per second the CPU can execute.
+    - Cores: Modern CPUs have multiple cores, allowing parallel processing for better multitasking.
+    - Cache: A small, high-speed memory in the CPU that stores frequently accessed data.

+  - Multithreading: Many CPUs support executing multiple threads simultaneously, improving performance in multi-threaded applications.

+  In summary, the CPU plays a critical role in running programs by executing the instructions that make up the software.